How to Become an Applied Behavior Analyst in Louisiana

 Step 1.
 Earn a Master’s or Higher Degree with Coursework in ABA

-Many students today opt for accredited online master’s programs which allow more flexibility, lower costs, and a greater variety of options than conventional programs.
+Many students today, however, opt for accredited online master’s programs which allow more flexibility, lower costs, and a greater variety of options than conventional programs.
 Additional options may better align with career goals by making degrees in education with a concentration in ABA available, as well as degrees specifically in behavior analysis.

 Online programs offer a unique level of convenience by assuring you can complete a course of study with all the rigor of an on-campus program without having to relocate.
 Advisors work to make arrangements for practicums to take place at locations near you.